-Delegation: The Shire President authorises the Chief Executive Officer to make media releases and to speak on behalf of the Shire of information.

-Morawa.

-Objectives: To ensure that the public receives full, appropriate and timely should be consulted prior to matters of delicacy being discussed in public, however it is recognised that this may not always be possible.
+- Delegation: The Shire President authorises the Chief Executive Officer to make media releases and to speak on behalf of the Shire of Morawa. - Objectives: To ensure that the public receives full, appropriate and timely information. - Guidelines: The President, or the Deputy President if President unavailable, should be consulted prior to matters of delicacy being discussed in public, however it is recognised that this may not always be possible.
 In this case, the CEO is to use discretion whether comment is to be made or not.
 Regardless, the CEO is not under any obligation to make any comment on any matter.